 Texture synthesis.
 Algorithmic generation of textures dates back several decades [Ebert et al. 2002].
-Most recent work has focused on texture synthesis by example, in which an input texture image drawn by an artist or captured in a photograph is resampled to produce a new texture image with similar local appearance and arbitrary size [Wei et al. 2009].
-For example, Heeger and Bergen [1995] and Portilla and Simoncelli [2000] proposed parametric models that represent the pattern of an example texture with color histograms and multiscale-oriented filter responses and then synthesize new textures with matching statistics.
-This approach allows mixing of textures (taking pattern and color from two different sources) and interpolation of textures [Bar-Joseph et al. 2001; Matusik et al. 2005].However, there is still limited control over the result.
-Our method is synergistic with this approach: It provides a new way to guide texture synthesis toward a target by matching statistical representations of its symmetries.
+Most recent work has focused on texture synthesis by example, in which an input texture image drawn to guide texture synthesis toward a target by matching statistical representations of its symmetries.

+The most common approach to texture synthesis is based on Markov Random Fields (MRF).
+This method models a texture as the realization of a local and stationary random process based on the assumption that pixels with similar neighborhoods should have similar colors.
+Efros and Leung [1999] provided an early MRF method that synthesizes textures one pixel at a time to produce pixel neighborhoods consistent with an example.
+Several approaches have been by an artist or captured in a photograph is resampled to produce a new texture image with similar local appearance and arbitrary size and multiscale-oriented filter responses and then synthesize new textures with matching statistics.
+This approach allows mixing of textures (taking pattern and color from two different sources) and interpolation of textures [Bar-Joseph et al. 2001; Matusik et al. 2005].
+However, there is still limited control over the result.
+Our method is synergistic with this approach: It provides a new way